Margin Calculator

 Can margin be negative?▾

 Yes.
-A negative margin means you are selling below cost — your revenue does not cover your costs.
+A negative margin means you are selling below cost — your revenue does not cover the direct cost of the product or service.
 This indicates a loss on each sale.
+While some businesses sustain negative margins temporarily (e.g. during a promotion or market entry phase), a persistently negative margin is unsustainable.

 How do I convert margin to markup (and vice versa)?▾